SeaHuyty/rnicrosoft-service/README.txt

 Run this command to see threat detection: python test_detection.py

-This will show Guardian detecting 28 threats in the malware files.
+This will show Someth Antivirus detecting 28 threats in the malware files.

 DEMO SCRIPTS: